devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 Yaml Assistant Reference
 ========================

+*When developing assistants, please make sure that you read proper version of documentation.
+The Yaml DSL of devassistant is still evolving rapidly, so consider yourself warned.*

-This is a reference manual to writing yaml assistants, hopefully up-to-date.
+This is a reference manual to writing yaml assistants.
+Yaml assistants use a special DSL defined on this page.
 For real examples, have a look at `assistants in our Github repo`_.

-The basic rules apply to all assistants, but there are some special rules for modifier assistants.
-And since either me or GitHub wiki is stupid, I just can't make intra-page link without using the whole url, which sucks.
-So find "Modifier Assistants" somewhere below.
+*Why the hell another DSL?*
+  When we started creating devassistant and we were asking people who work in various languages whether they'd consider contributing assistants for those languages, we hit the "I'm not touching Python" barrier.
+Since we wanted to keep the assistants consistent (centralized logging, sharing common functionality, same backtraces, etc...), we created a new DSL.
+  So now we have something that everyone complains about, including Pythonists, which seems to be consistent too ;)

 Assistant Name
 --------------